ApisTox: a new benchmark dataset for the classification of small molecules toxicity on honey bees: Usage Notes

-For measuring the performance of predictive models, metrics that take into consideration class imbalance should be used, and at least two or three metrics should be reported to take into consideration different aspects of model performance.
+For measuring the performance of predictive models, at least two or three metrics should be used, taking into consideration class imbalance and reporting different aspects of model performance.
 In particular, we recommend Area Under Receiver Operating Characteristic curve (AUROC), since it works well with imbalanced data and also takes into consideration probabilistic outputs of classifiers, as well as Matthews Correlation Coefficient (MCC), which can sometimes detect model failures despite high AUROC value \cite{MCC_recommendation_1,MCC_recommendation_2}.
 Among other popular metrics, F1-score, precision, and recall can be used.

 ApisTox can also be used as a benchmark dataset for molecular graph classification.
-Since datasets and benchmarks in this area come almost exclusively from medicinal chemistry, performance of many models, like molecular fingerprints, graph kernels, and graph neural networks (GNNs), has been evaluated exclusively on tasks directly related to pharmacological de novo drug design.
+Since datasets and benchmarks in this area come almost exclusively from medicinal chemistry, performance of many models, like molecular fingerprints, graph kernels, and graph neural networks (GNNs), has been evaluated exclusively on tasks directly related to pharmacological drug design.
 Our dataset allows validation of the generalization performance of such models on new domains of agrochemistry and ecotoxicology.
 In this context, usage of unified and predefined split and metrics is of paramount importance, to allow comparison of different models.
 We recommend usage of MaxMin split, as well as reporting both AUROC and MCC.

-When using \textit{ppdb\_level} as target variable, we stress that this is not a three class classification problem, but rather an ordinal regression problem, also known as ordinal classification \cite{ordinal_regression}.
+When using \textit{ppdb\_level} as target variable, we note that this is not a three class classification problem, but rather ordinal regression, also known as ordinal classification \cite{ordinal_regression}.
 Toxicity levels are ordered integers, and classes 0 and 2 (non-toxic and highly toxic) are more distant than 1 and 2 (moderately toxic and highly toxic).
 Therefore, appropriate models should be used, e.g. ordinal logit model instead of logistic regression.
 In this case, additionally reporting regression metrics like MAE (Mean Absolute Error) and RMSE (Root Mean Squared Error) is recommended, with additional corrections for class imbalance \cite{ordinal_regression_evaluation}.